bamlab/ecoappscore/README.md

 EcoAppScore evaluates your app's eco-design based on three essential pillars: [device durability](./devicesDurability/devicesDurability.md), [energy sobriety](./energySobriety/energySobriety.md) and [responsible application](./responsibleApplication/).
 By assessing these factors, EcoAppScore helps you understand and reduce the environmental impact of your app.

-We understand that achieving perfection is an ongoing journey.
-That's why our indicators are continuously evolving.
-While we may have missed certain aspects in our current version, we encourage community participation to refine and expand our knowledge.
-Sharing your insights and expertise will contribute to the ongoing improvement of EcoAppScore.
+We are sharing this first version and it’s still evolving as we field-test it on the apps we are currently developing.Are you passionate about making a positive impact on the environment?
+We invite you to explore the "How to contribute" section, where you can actively participate in shaping the future of sustainable mobile applications.
 Join us and make a difference! 🌱

 ## How to compute my score